subscribe iconSubscribe to Notifications

 King Salmon

 The vast majority of marine waters in the Petersburg/Wrangell area are currently closed to king salmon retention.
-Opportunity to harvest king salmon will be available in areas where Alaska hatchery produced king salmon will be returning beginning June 1, 2024.
-Advisory Announcements for individual hatcheries are available on our website.
+Opportunity to harvest king salmon will be available in areas where Alaska hatchery produced king salmon will be returning starting May 15, 2025.
+King salmon regulations have changed since last year.
+Advisory Announcements are available on our website.
 Remember that a king salmon stamp is required whenever fishing for king salmon (including catch and release).

 Halibut

-Halibut can be targeted this time of year and anglers have reported some recent success.
-The sport fishery is open February 1 – December 31, 2024.
+The sport fishery is open February 1 – December 31, 2025.
 Reminder: Filleting halibut: No person shall possess on board a vessel, including charter vessels and pleasure craft used for fishing, halibut that have been filleted, mutilated, or otherwise disfigured in any manner, except that each halibut may be cut into no more than 2 ventral pieces, 2 dorsal pieces, and 2 cheek pieces, with enough skin on each piece to identify whether the piece is from the light side or the dark side of the fish.

 Lingcod

-Sport fishing for lingcod is currently closed in all Southeast Alaska waters but will open on May 16.
-Nonresident bag and possession limits have changed since last year.
-Limits: 1 per day, 1 in possession; 30-35 inches or 55 inches and longer.
-There is an annual limit of 2 fish, 1 of which is 30-35 inches in length, and 1 that is 55 inches or greater in length, harvest record is required.
-Alaskan Resident bag and possession remain – 1 daily, 2 in possession, no size limit.
+Sport fishing for lingcod is currently closed in all Southeast Alaska waters but will open on May 16, 2025.
+Residents are allowed a daily bag limit of 1; 2 in possession.
+Nonresidents are allowed a daily bag limit of 1; 1 in possession; 30-35 inches or 55 inches and longer.
+There is an annual limit of 2 fish, 1 of which is 30-35 inches in length, and 1 that is 55 inches or greater in length.
+A harvest record is required.
+The Northern Southeast Area will be closed to nonresidents for lingcod fishing from June 15 - August 15, 2025.

 Rockfish

-Rockfish regulations have remained in place since the last fishing season.
-Pelagic rockfish regulations remain the same with a daily bag limit of 5 and possession limit of 10 in the Petersburg, Wrangell, and Kake area.
-Slope and demersal shelf rockfish species both have a daily bag limit of one fish and possession limit of 2 for Alaska residents.
-Demersal shelf rockfish are closed to retention for nonresidents anglers and yelloweye are closed to retention for all anglers.
+Rockfish regulations have changed since the last fishing season.
+The retention of demersal shelf rockfish, including yelloweye, is open for residents of Alaska with a daily bag limit of 1; 2 in possession.
+Demersal shelf rockfish, including yelloweye, will be open for nonresidents from July 1 through August 25 with an annual limit of 1 fish.
+Slope Rockfish are open to resident and nonresidents with a daily bag limit of 1; 1 in possession.
+Pelagic Rockfish are open to resident and nonresidents with a daily bag limit of 3; 6 in possession.
 A helpful species identification guide has been published on the ADFG website.
 Anglers are reminded that a rockfish release device is now required to be used whenever releasing rockfish and a rockfish release device must be onboard your vessel whenever sport fishing in marine waters.

 Archives